pythonexcels/pythonexcels.github.io/_posts/2009-09-10-Using-XLWT-to-Write-Spreadsheets-Without-Excel.md

 ![Excel output](/assets/images/20090910_1.png)

-To this output, the script does the following:
+To create this output, the script does the following:

 * Separates the account number and name
 * Assigns an account number of 99999 and sets the cell color to red for